ciperabstudios/.github/profile/README.md

   - [SA:MP](https://sa-mp.mp/)
   - [OMP](https://open.mp/)
   - [RDR2](https://redm.net/)
-- 🌐 **General development**: building custom applications and systems for clients, not limited to gaming.
+- **General development**: building custom applications and systems for clients, not limited to gaming.
-- ⚡ **Server optimization and scalability** for multiplayer environments.
+- **Server optimization and scalability** for multiplayer environments.
-- 🔧 **Community tools**: scripts, APIs, control panels, bots, and automations.
+- **Community tools**: scripts, APIs, control panels, bots, and automations.

 ## 🧠 Our Philosophy

 We believe in **open collaboration**, **clean code**, and **clear documentation**.
 Every project we release aims to be useful, maintainable, and easy to integrate.
-<em>✨ If we can imagine it, we can develop it.</em>

 ---